Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Experiments

-The original RGMIL model used $231$ features for FOX, TIGER, and ELEPHANT datasets and $167$ features for MUSK1 and MUSK2 datasets, including a last feature representing the repeated label of the bag for each instance.
-However, in our re-implementation, we followed the standard benchmark settings of $230$ and $166$ features for the respective datasets to align with previous works and provide a comprehensive comparison (see Table \ref{table:bm_mil_model}).
-We run both the RGMIL and TR-RGMIL models $5$ times, applying $10$-fold cross-validation and reporting the average optimal performance of the model during the training.
-When using this instance feature vector, we observed a decline in RGMIL's performance, with TR-RGMIL still outperforming all other methods in all five standard MIL benchmarks (Table \ref{tab:benchmark}).
+\paragraph{Results.} The original RGMIL model used $231$ features for FOX, TIGER, and ELEPHANT datasets and $167$ features for MUSK1 and MUSK2 datasets, including a last feature representing the repeated label of the bag for each instance.
+However, in our re-implementation, we follow the standard benchmark settings of $230$ and $166$ features for the respective datasets to align with previous works and provide a comprehensive comparison (see Table~\ref{tab:benchmark}).
+When using this instance feature vector, we observe a decline in the performance of our reimplemented RGMIL baseline, which aligns with the standard benchmark configuration.
+We run both the RGMIL and TG-RGMIL models $5$ times using $10$-fold cross-validation and report the average optimal performance.
+We select the coefficient $\lambda$ heuristically by searching over a range of values compatible with the relative scales of the classification loss $L_{\text{class}}$ and the topological loss $L_{\text{topo}}$, as illustrated in Figure~\ref{fig:bm_hp} (and Appendix Table~\ref{tab:tgrgmil_lambda}).

+TG-RGMIL consistently outperforms the non-topological approach in all datasets Incorporating higher-dimensional topological features generally improves performance across most cases (MUSK1, FOX, ELEPHANT datasets).
+For MUSK2 and TIGER, TG-MIL, considering higher-order features, remains competitive with TG-MIL using only 0D topological features, while still outperforming state-of-the-art methods (Table~\ref{tab:benchmark}).
+In these two datasets, the underlying instances' topology is likely dominated by connectivity; thus, higher-dimensional topological features do not provide additional class-discriminative cues.

-Our experiments reveal that the RGMIL model is prone to overfitting if no topological regularization is being used.
-This phenomenon is characterized by the MIL classifier exhibiting its best performance during the initial epochs of training.
-Topological regularization effectively mitigates this overfitting issue (Figure \ref{fig:Benchmarks_LC}).
+More analysis of these experiments reveals a tendency for the RGMIL model to overfit, which is mitigated by including topological guidance (see Appendix Figure~\ref{fig:Benchmarks_LC}).
+This phenomenon is characterized by the MIL classifier performing best during the initial training epochs.